vives-ai-edge/workshop/src/index.md

 All project files can be found in the repository of the AI@EDGE workshop.
 The files are cloned in the "Documents" directory when running the installation script.

+## Getting started

+We are getting started with a small example which goes through all the steps from data creation to running your model on a microcontroller in the [introduction](/01-hello-world).

 ## Issues

 Feel free to submit issues and enhancement requests.